google/WebFundamentals/src/content/en/updates/2019/01/devtools.md

 Note: We'll publish the video version of this page in mid-March 2019.

-Here's what's new in Chrome DevTools in Chrome 73:
+Here's what's new in DevTools in Chrome 73.

-* TODO

 ## Logpoints {: #logpoints }